What is Corporate Accounting?

 Types of Corporate Accounting

-Corporate accounting is a way of tracking the money and financial transactions of a company.
+Corporate accounting is a way of tracking financial transactions of a company.
 It has multiple core areas that help businesses work smoothly and efficiently.
 There are six major types of corporate accounting, each helping with different financial activities and decision-making areas.
 Here are the major types of corporate accounting:

 types-of-corporate-accounting